 … the Middle Way was an ideal code for conduct by which all humans—and everything in the universe—should act.

 A Loyal Following Takes Shape

 These became the three gems of Buddhism: the Buddha, the dhamma, and the sangha.
 According to emic accounts, the Buddha initially only accepted men into the sangha, but after the appeal of Siddhartha’s foster mother and aunt, he did allow nuns.
-We can see how convincing many women found Buddhism and its Middle Way of nonviolence, giving, and renouncing desire.
-Indeed, some of the earliest women who entered the sangha expressed their own personal feelings in poetry, making these among the very oldest recorded words by women in all of human history.
+Accounts show how convincing many women found Buddhism and its Middle Way of nonviolence, giving, and renouncing desire.
+Some of the earliest women who entered the sangha expressed their personal feelings in poetry, making these among the very oldest recorded words by women in all of human history.

 For example, one nun named Sumangalamata from around 500 B.C.E. celebrated her liberation from the obligations of this life as a wife, and metaphorically from the limits of worldly existence as well.
 She proclaimed:

 A woman well set free!
 How free I am,

 How wonderfully free, from kitchen drudgery.

 And from the empty cooking pots,

 To the shade of spreading trees I go